cirrusUK/cirrus-st/README.md

  edit PREFIX = path in config.mk if you wish to change it.
 + MODKEY|ShiftMask,  XK_N,   will open rofi to show/execute URL'S
 + MODKEY|ShiftMask,  XK_d,   will open dmenu to show/execute URL'S

- by design config.h gets rm so config.def.h is your pal.
+ By design config.h gets rm so config.def.h is your pal.